The Taliban are sitting on $1 trillion worth of minerals the world desperately needs - KESQ

 By Julia Horowitz, CNN Business

-The swift fall of Afghanistan to Taliban fighters two decades after the United States invaded the country has triggered a political and humanitarian crisis.
-It’s also causing security experts to wonder: What’s going to happen to the country’s vast untapped mineral wealth?
+The swift fall of Afghanistan to Taliban fighters has triggered a humanitarian crisis, with thousands trying to flee the country.
+It’s also brought renewed focus on Afghanistan’s vast untapped mineral wealth, resources that could transform its economic prospects if ever developed.

-Afghanistan is one of the poorest countries in the world.
-But in 2010, US military officials and geologists revealed that the country, which sits at the crossroads of Central and South Asia, was sitting on mineral deposits worth nearly $1 trillion that could dramatically transform its economic prospects.
+Afghanistan is one of the poorest nations in the world.
+But in 2010, US military officials and geologists revealed that the country, which lies at the crossroads of Central and South Asia, was sitting on mineral deposits worth nearly $1 trillion.

-Supplies of minerals such as iron, copper and gold are scattered across the country.
-There are also rare earth minerals and, perhaps most importantly, what could be one of the world’s biggest untapped deposits of lithium — an essential but scarce component in rechargeable batteries and other technologies vital to tackling the climate crisis.
+Supplies of minerals such as iron, copper and gold are scattered across provinces.
+There are also rare earth minerals and, perhaps most importantly, what could be one of the world’s biggest deposits of lithium — an essential but scarce component in rechargeable batteries and other technologies vital to tackling the climate crisis.

 “Afghanistan is certainly one of the regions richest in traditional precious metals, but also the metals [needed] for the emerging economy of the 21st century,” said Rod Schoonover, a scientist and security expert who founded the Ecological Futures Group.